mohyaz11/OptimumSetupBook/manuscript/IaC.md

-## Spinning up Deployment Targets and Deploying to Them Automatically Using Infrastructure as Code
+## Spinning up Deployment Targets and Automatic Deployments Using Infrastructure as Code

 The Tentacle is an MSI you have to install on a VM.
 To get your POC going, you went the manual route.
-Download the MSI onto the VM, install it and configure it.
+Downloaded the MSI onto the VM, installed it and configured it.
 Then you went back to the Octopus Deploy UI and registered the target with the Octopus Deploy server.
 For a few Tentacles that works.
 Once you get above 25 or so machines, you realize that doesn't scale.

-We recommend creating a process to automate the Tentacle installation.
-If you are using Azure, you can leverage Azure Resource Manager Templates (ARM Templates).
-For AWS, you can leverage or CloudFormation to spin up new virtual machines.
+We recommend creating a process to automate Tentacle installation.
+If you're using Azure, you can leverage Azure Resource Manager Templates (ARM Templates).
+For AWS, you can leverage CloudFormation to spin up new virtual machines.
 Both processes support running a PowerShell script to bootstrap them.

 > ![](images/professoroctopus.png) CloudFormation templates allow you to include PowerShell in them.
 ARM templates require you to use the custom script extension.
 We recommend using Google to find the latest examples.

-Meanwhile, if you are on-premises, you might be using hypervisor software such as Hyper-V or VMWare.
-Those have a robust API to script out spinning up a VM and bootstrapping them using a PowerShell script.
+Meanwhile, if you are on-premises, you might use hypervisor software such as Hyper-V or VMWare.
+Those have a robust API to script spinning up VMs and bootstrapping them using a PowerShell script.

 > ![](images/professoroctopus.png) We are not including samples on how to do this as each hypervisor is unique.
 If we tried to include scripts for every possible hypervisor and version, this chapter would end up being hundreds of pages long.

-Regardless of the technology you are using, you will need a PowerShell script to Bootstrap the Tentacle installation.
-Below is a sample script that we wrote for this book to bootstrap Tentacles.
+Regardless of the technology you are using, you need a PowerShell script to Bootstrap the Tentacle installation.
+Below is a sample script we wrote for this book to bootstrap Tentacles.

 ``` PS